-Statics for the year ending 2016 What percentages of your student housing sleeping rooms are protected by an automatic fire sprinkler system with a fire sprinkler head located in the individual sleeping rooms?
+Statics for the year ending 2017 What percentages of your student housing sleeping rooms are protected by an automatic fire sprinkler system with a fire sprinkler head located in the individual sleeping rooms?
 18% What percentages of your student housing sleeping rooms are equipped with a smoke detector that is connected to a supervised fire alarm system?
 100% How many malicious fire alarms occur in student housing per year?
-0 What percentage of student housing building fire alarm systems, if activated, result in a signal being transmitted to a monitored location, and security investigates before notifying the fire department?
-100 % fire alarm systems, if activated, results in a 0% If Campus Public Safety does not answer the initial call from the fire alarm company, the fire department is dispatched.
+What percentage of student housing building fire alarm systems, if activated, result in a signal being transmitted to a monitored location, and security investigates before notifying the fire department?
+100 % What percentage of student housing building fire alarm systems, if activated, results in a signal being transmitted immediately to the fire department so they can begin responding?
+0% If Campus Public Safety does not answer the initial call from the fire alarm company, the fire department is dispatched.
 How many students are trained in fire safety in campus provided housing each semester?
-33 What percentage of RAs and housing directors receive fire safety training?
-100% training is provided to students not living in student housing (i.e., off-campus, including Greek)?
+35 What percentage of RAs and housing directors receive fire safety training?
+100% How many contact hours of fire safety training is provided to students not living in student housing (i.e., off-campus, including Greek)?
 None NOTE: This will not include fire safety training provided to specialties such as laboratory assistants.
 This must be actual training with contact time and not include simply handing out brochures, fire safety articles in the student newspaper, etc. An example of contact hours would include fire extinguisher training that is provided to 30 students in one hour which would equal 30 contact hours.
 How many regularly scheduled, supervised exit drills are held per year in student housing?
 4

 How many fires did your school experience last year in student housing?
-None What is the dollar loss related to fire that has occurred on your campus in residential housing? \$0 How many students have been injured by fires in student housing?
-0 How many students have been killed by fires in student housing?
+None What is the dollar loss related to fire that has occurred on your campus in residential housing? \$0 0 How many students have been killed by fires in student housing?
 0 Does your school ban any of the following items or activities in student housing sleeping rooms?
-Candles- yes Halogen lamps - yes Smoking-Yes Cooking- Coffee maker, hotpots and George Foreman grills are allowed but must have a metal plate under them at all times.
+Smoking-Yes Cooking- Coffee maker, hotpots and George Foreman grills are allowed but must have a metal plate under them at all times.
 Live Christmas trees- yes Ceiling tapestries-yes Other - (please specify) propane tanks, smoke machine, any open flames including incense, fireworks, potpourri, hookahs, flame heated stoves, hotplates and any appliance with an exposed heating coils, sun lamps portable heaters, storage or use of flammable liquids.
-Only self- starting charcoal is permitted when using a grill.
+Only self-starting charcoal is permitted when using a grill.
 All grilling must be conducted at a safe distance (10 feet) from any structures.
 Extension cords must be heavy duty with a minimum of 14 gauge wire.
 Extension cords are not permitted under rugs, carpet, or run through the ceiling or bed frames.
 If a student uses a surge protector, they must be heavy duty 14 gauge with a self-tripping breaker Does your school require fire-resistance ratings on furniture (including, but not limited to, beds, mattresses, desks, and chairs) in student housing sleeping rooms?
-Yes - But only for college supplied mattresses Does your school require that furnishings brought in by the students have fire- resistance ratings?
-No How often is fire safety rules-compliance inspections conducted in your school's student housing?
-None student housing?
-NOTE: This refers to regularly scheduled, in- room inspections conducted by an inspector or trained individual who is knowledgeable about fire safety issues.
+Yes - But only for college supplied mattresses No How often is fire safety rules-compliance inspections conducted in your school's student housing?
+None NOTE: This refers to regularly scheduled, in- room inspections conducted by an inspector or trained individual who is knowledgeable about fire safety issues.

 It does not refer to a security officer making regular rounds or inspection by Residential Staff during break closings.
 ALL of the rooms must be inspected during these inspections and checked for hazards.